Parliament of Singapore: Debates

 MPs must confine their observations to the subject being discussed and may not talk about irrelevant matters, and will be ruled out of order if they use offensive and insulting language about other MPs.
 They are also not permitted to impute improper motives to other MPs, or to refer to the conduct or character of any MP or public servant other than that person's conduct as an MP or public servant.
 There are restrictions on discussing the conduct of the president or a Judge or Judicial Commissioner of the Supreme Court; and referring to matters that are sub judice (pending before a court), though when a bill is being considered such cases can be discussed in a way that does not prejudice the parties to the case.

 To bring a debate to a close, an MP may move "that the question be now put".
 The debate ends if the motion is carried (that is, a majority of MPs vote to support the motion).
 The Speaker then puts the question on the original motion to the House and calls for a vote.
 To determine whether this motion is carried, the Speaker will "collect the voices" by saying, "As many as are of that opinion say 'Aye'", and MPs supporting the motion will respond "Aye".
 The Speaker then says "To the contrary say 'No'", and MPs opposing the motion will say "No".
 Following this, the Speaker assesses the number of votes and says, "I think the Ayes (or Noes) have it".
 At this point, an MP may challenge the Speaker's decision by claiming a division.
 If at least five other MPs rise in their places to support the challenge, the Speaker will direct that the division bells be rung for at least a minute.
 After that, the Speaker orders the Serjeant-at-Arms to lock the doors of the chamber.
 The Speaker then puts the question a second time.
-If a division is again claimed, the Speaker asks each MP to vote "Aye" or "No", or to indicate that he or she is abstaining from voting.
+If a division is again claimed, the Speaker asks each MP to vote "Aye" or "No", or to indicate that they are abstaining from voting.
 MPs must vote in the same way as they did when voices were taken collectively.
 Votes and abstentions are recorded using an electronic system.
 If it appears that a quorum is not present, the division is invalid and the matter is postponed till the next sitting.
 Otherwise, the Speaker states the numbers of MPs voting "Aye" and "No" and declares the results of the division.
 The Serjeant then unlocks the doors.